timescale/docs/mst/aiven-client/create-fork.md

 When you a fork a service, you create an exact copy of the service, including the underlying database.
 You can use a fork of your service to:

-*   create a development copy of your production environment
+*   Create a development copy of your production environment.
-*   set up a snapshot to analyze an issue or test an upgrade
+*   Set up a snapshot to analyze an issue or test an upgrade.
-*   create an instance in a different cloud, geographical location, or under a different plan.
+*   Create an instance in a different cloud, geographical location, or under a different plan.

 ## Before you begin